kh14762/chiral-impulse/README.md

 | Knight |
 | Bishop |

-the landscape's mean & topological value will change as it is harvested by a print stone.
+the landscape's mean value will change as it is harvested by a print stone.